printers-for-people/catboat/docs/PID.md

 PID control is a widely used control method in the 3D printing world.
 It’s ubiquitous when it comes to temperature control, be it with heaters to generate heat or fans to remove heat.
-This document aims to provide a high-level overview of what PID is and how to use it best in Klipper.
+This document aims to provide a high-level overview of what PID is and how to use it best in Kalico.

 ## PID Calibration

 ### Preparing the Calibration
 When a calibration test is performed external influences should be minimized as much as possible: